jjovelc/JovelJ_JovelJ_software/geneious/geneious_enterprise_2026/Geneious_Enterprise_license_2026.md

     <img src="images/geneious-3.png" width="600" alt="Quality Scores Line Plot">
 </div>

-You are ready to go.
+**2. Install Geneious**

-3. Ideally, install the newest version of Geneious.
+Ideally, install the newest version of Geneious.
 Go to [Downloads](https://www.geneious.com/updates) and install the version of Geneious suitable for your operating system.
 The license will work with previous version of Geneious, but you may miss some of the new features.

 <div align="center">
     <img src="images/geneious-4.png" width="600" alt="Quality Scores Line Plot">
 </div>

+**3. Get license**

-4. Send and e-mail to Juan Jovel to get an invitation as license user.
-The license will be associated to the email you indicate and will be valid for two computers.
-After you accept the invitation, if you login in into your geneious account, you can see that a geneious license is available to you.
+Send and e-mail to Juan Jovel to get an invitation as license user.
+Please indicate the email, to which you want each license to be associated with.
+Each license be valid for two computers.
+After you accept the invitation, if you login into your geneious account again, you can see that a geneious license is available to you.
 You will see something like this:

 <div align="center">
     <img src="images/geneious-5.png" width="600" alt="Quality Scores Line Plot">
 </div>

-5. Activate your license in Geneious.
+**4. Activate your license in the Geneious app**

 Open the Geneious App.
 At some point you will see an box like the following: